After working on the shop site over the weekend.The team are happy to announce the site is back up and running...

 What's New In The 3D Printer World

 Once again Scott Here to see if I can’t help you understand the something else I have seen questions about in the 3D printing community.
-This Time around I’ll go over the G-code used By Chitu on their F mini control board (this control board comes on the Tronxy X5SA).
+This Time around I’ll go over the G-code used By Chitu on their F mini control board and other custom made control boards used by Tronxy and several other cpmpanies now.
+This control board comes on the Tronxy X5SA, X5ST, X5S-E2 and XY-2.

 PLEASE NOTE CHANGING THESE SETTING WILL change your printers behavior.
 Therefore I do not recommend changing settings yourself without understanding what each setting your adjusting does.